bugsounet/MMM-Glassy/README.md

 # MMM-Glassy

-This module allows you to add a glass effect to MagicMirror² modules
+This module allows to add a glass effect to MagicMirror² modules

 ## Screenshot